pedropalhari/telegramWebmVideo/README.md

 Shows telegram .webm links as videos

+## How to use
-> Paste on the console or create a tampermonkey script
+* Paste on the console or create a tampermonkey script
 ```javascript
 setInterval(() => {
   var textNodes = document.getElementsByClassName("im_message_text");